stoffee/terraform-hcp-vault-eks/README.md

     NOTE: Vault in Development mode operates an in-memory database and so does not require an external database.

     <a name="AccessVault"></a>

     ### Obtain HCP Vault GUI URL:

-26. Be at the browser window which you want a new tab added to contain the Vault UI.
+26. Be at the browser window you will add a new tab for the Vault UI.
 27. Open a browser window to your HCP Vault cluster URL obtained automatically (on a Mac):

     ```bash